swiftlang/swift-evolution/proposals/0344-distributed-actor-runtime.md

 }
 ```

 This is arguably problematic for any class, struct or actor, however for distributed actors this also means that the period of time during an ID was assigned and will finally be readied can be potentially quite long.
-In general we discourage such "long running" initializers as they make making use of the actor in distribution impossible until it is readied.
-On the other hand though, it can only be used in distribution once the initializer returns in any case so this is a similar problem to any long running initializer.
+In general, we discourage such "long running" initializers as they make use of the actor in distribution impossible until it is readied.
+On the other hand, though, it can only be used in distribution once the initializer returns in any case so this is a similar problem to any long running initializer.

 #### Ready-ing Distributed Actors, exactly once